 PRB Review and Structured Academic Categories

 The Promotion and Review Board (PRB) regularly reviews student grades, evaluations, and reports of academic and clinical performance.
 Performance issues that are raised as a result of the PRB’s review and/or referred to the PRB by the HMS Registrar or by the Academic Societies may trigger review at one of the PRB’s monthly meetings.
 In addition, unprofessional, inappropriate or irresponsible conduct by a student in connection with his or her academic, clinical, or extracurricular/enrichment activities will be considered by the PRB.
 Such conduct may include, but is not limited to, breaches of trust or confidence in personal actions including cheating, plagiarism, or unauthorized use of materials in academic exercises or examinations; misrepresentations, distortions or serious omissions in data or reports in research or clinical care; abuse, misrepresentation, or other improper conduct in relation to patients or colleagues in clinical or academic settings; repeated failures to meet assigned obligations in professional, clinical, or research training programs; and lapses in standards of professional conduct and responsibility.
-Evidence of student performance will be considered by the PRB in conjunction with the Master and Associate Master of the student’s Society in the context of the student’s special problems and/or needs.
+Illegal, unethical, or other behavior inappropriate to the medical profession that is engaged in by a student outside of the Medical School community may also be considered.
+As stated elsewhere in the Student Handbook, because students are expected to show good judgment and use common sense at all times, not all kinds of misconduct or behavioral standards are codified here.
+Evidence of student performance will be considered by the PRB in conjunction with the Master and/or Associate Master of the student’s Society in the context of the student’s specific problems and/or needs.

 Sharing Information about Student Performance with Course Directors